antw/quinn/README.md

 History
 -------

+#### Git HEAD

+Changed the way touch-support was detected to fix clicking on the handle not working correctly in Chrome 17.

 #### 0.4.1 _January 20th, 2012_

 Fix for an occasional error when clicking on the bar of sliders when